VSP Vision Care

 AI-powered technology can help us in many ways, one of which is by enhancing communications about benefits.
 That said, it comes as no surprise to learn both employees and employers are open to using it for this purpose.

-Three out of four workers workers welcome the use of AI to better understand their vision care plan or to receive eye health education.3
+Three out of four workers workers welcome the use of AI to better understand their vision care plan or to receive eye health education.5

-In fact, 56% of HR leaders say their company already uses AI to support employees’ vision care experience in some capacity.4 And over 98% (up 8% from 2024) say their company would be open to having AI provide information and education to their employees about eye health, vision care options, and more.5 However, most AI technologies that support patient care are still in their infancy and should be viewed as tools that can assist—but not replace—a qualified vision care provider.6
+In fact, nearly half (46%) of HR leaders say their company already uses AI to support employees’ vision care experience in some capacity.6 And over 95% say their company would be open to having AI provide information and education to their employees about eye health, vision care options, and more.7 However, most AI technologies that support patient care are still in their infancy and should be viewed as tools that can assist—but not replace—a qualified vision care provider.7

 Woman Using Phone